-Prevention is crucial.
-If thinning a plantation within several miles of a confirmed HRD location, consider either (1) thinning when temperatures are forecast not to exceed freezing or (2) applying an appropriate fungicide to freshly cut stumps.
-Spores of Heterobasidion can travel many miles, and the closer to known HRD locations, the greater the risk of infection.
+Preventing Heterobasidion root disease is crucial.
+If you are thinning a plantation within several miles of a confirmed location, consider either (1) thinning when temperatures are forecast to be below 32˚ F, or (2) applying an appropriate fungicide on freshly cut stumps.
+These actions are critical if you are within a mile of confirmed Heterobasidion root disease.
+Spores of Heterobasidion can travel long distances, and the closer a confirmed location is to the thinning site, the greater the risk of infection.